Annual UK VAT statistics 2024 to 2025 background and references

 The ONS publishes Business Demography, UK Statistical bulletins, which contains data on births, deaths and survival rates of businesses.

-The VAT registration data the ONS uses in the BUsiness Demography publication will not match HMRC VAT registrations data.
+The VAT registration data the ONS uses in the Business Demography publication will not match HMRC VAT registrations data.
 The ONS data includes PAYE-registered enterprises and excludes some businesses that would be recorded separately in HMRC data.

 2.6 VAT turnover

-Turnover here refers to the annual turnover declared on traders’ returns, excluding VAT (absolute turnover figures are used, hence for traders only registered for part of the year their returns are not scaled and values will only cover part of the year).
+Turnover in these statistics refers to the annual turnover declared on traders’ returns, excluding VAT (absolute turnover figures are used, hence for traders only registered for part of the year their returns are not scaled and values will only cover part of the year).
 This is taken to correspond to the financial year equivalent of Box 6 of the VAT Return (includes supplies to other EC member states from Northern Ireland from 1 January 2021).

 Businesses below the VAT registration threshold limit are those that have voluntarily registered or registered traders whose turnover has not gone below the VAT deregistration threshold.
 Businesses may be able to voluntarily register for VAT with the same responsibilities as those who must register.